heroclass728/measure_temperature/README.md

 - src

-    The source code to calculate the human body temperature and detect person
+    The source code to calculate the human body temperature and count person

 - utils